koushik-lahiri/docker-handson/lab1.md

 1. Open a terminal on your local computer

-2. Run `docker container run -t ubuntu top`
+2. Run `docker container run -it ubuntu top`

 Use the `docker container run` command to run a container with the ubuntu image using the `top` command.
-The `-t` flags allocate a pseudo-TTY which we need for the `top` to work correctly.
+The `-it` flags allocate a pseudo-TTY which we need for the `top` to work correctly.

 ```sh
 $ docker container run -it ubuntu top